top of page

 Ghee

-Ghee contains a balance of easy-to-digest essential fatty acids needed for healthy cells.
-The amazing benefits of ghee may seem contradictory based on what we have heard about butter, but we know that poor-quality fats (i.e., heat-treated, solvent-extracted, trans and hydrogenated fats) cause the production of free radicals that damage cells due to oxidation, endangering our health.
+Ghee contains a balance of easily digestible essential fatty acids necessary for healthy cell function.
+The amazing benefits of ghee may seem contradictory, given what we have heard about butter.
+Still, we know that poor-quality fats (i.e., heat-treated, solvent-extracted, trans, and hydrogenated fats) contribute to the production of free radicals that damage cells through oxidation, thereby endangering our health.

-In general, ghee is rich in antioxidants and aids in the absorption of vitamins and minerals from other foods, feeding all layers of the body’s tissues and serving to strengthen the immune system.
-Ghee improves memory, makes the body flexible, and lubricates all connective tissues.
+In general, ghee is rich in antioxidants and aids in the absorption of vitamins and minerals from other foods, nourishing all layers of the body’s tissues and supporting the immune system.
+Ghee improves memory, enhances flexibility, and lubricates all connective tissues.
 Ghee also has a high concentration of butyric acid, a fatty acid that contains anti-viral properties.

-Ayurveda uses ghee for its beneficial effects on digestion, and it is a natural carrier for the nutrients in medicinal herbs.
+Ayurveda utilizes ghee for its beneficial effects on digestion, and it serves as a natural carrier for the nutrients in medicinal herbs.
 Also, during Panchakarma, it is used as internal oileation, a process of ingesting increasing amounts of ghee over a series of mornings, which helps pull fat-soluble toxins out of the cells and triggers fat metabolism, a process whereby the body begins to burn its own fat for fuel.

 Moong Dal